profweston/MechaCar_Statistical_Analysis/README.md

 According to my results, vehicle length and ground clearance (as well as intercept) provided a non-random amount of variance to the mpg linear model.
 In other words, the vehicle length and ground clearance have a significant impact on mpg.

 According to the summary output, the R-squared value is approximately 0.71 which means that roughly 71% of the variability in mpg is explained using this linear model.
-In addition, the p-value of our linear regression analysis is $5.35\times 10^{-11}$, which is much smaller than our assumed significance level of 0.05.
+In addition, the p-value of the linear regression analysis is $5.35\times 10^{-11}$, which is much smaller than our assumed significance level of 0.05.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

 ![Regression Summary](/Resources/Figure1.png)